SoumyaGupta025/SoumyaGupta025/README.md

 - 👋 Hi, I’m @SoumyaGupta025
 - 👀 I’m interested in Full stack Web Development
 - 🌱 I’m currently learning RESTful APIs
-- 💞️ I’m looking for an opportunity to internship to put all that I have learned into real-world projects and practice.
+- 💞️ I’m looking for an internship opportunity to put all that I have learned into real-world projects and practice.
 - 📫 How to reach me : soumgupta025@gmail.com

 <!---